 Surely, the pharma industry should move forward with the changing times.
 Nevertheless, the change should be transitive and be able to generate constructive results while making sure of all the security aspects.

-In your opinion, what steps should be taken to ensure reliable implementation of cloud technology in the pharma industry?
+In your opinion, what steps should be taken to ensure the reliable implementation of cloud technology in the pharma industry?